 The size of PlasmaANNEALER depends on application, output and the above all the cooling system.
-PlasmaANNEALER for copper or copper alloys can be between 3m and 10m long, depending on applicaiton, output and machine configuration.
+PlasmaANNEALER for copper or copper alloys can be between 3m and 10m long, depending on application, output and machine configuration.
 Vertical configuration reduces the length of the machine.
-PlasmaANNEALER for stailess steel or nickel alloys would range from 6m to 20m, depending on output and application.
+PlasmaANNEALER for stainless steel or nickel alloys would range from 6m to 20m, depending on output and application.
 The type of cooling system can greatly influence the total length of the machine.
 Plasma surface treatment machines such as PlasmaCLEANER are usually shorter.
-Their lenghts range between 1.5m to 5m depending on application.
+Their lengths range between 1.5m to 5m depending on application.

 Q16: What are the risks associated with plasma technology in wire manufacturing?
 What safety measures are incorporated in a plasma treatment machine?

 The risks associated with plasma process are generally limited to high-voltage installations.
 PlasmaANNEALER has a triple safety measure to prevent a contact with high-voltage installations.
 A safety guard covers all the high-voltage installations.
 The process shuts-down automatically if the safety guard is opened or if one of two contact with the wire is compromised.
 The machine also shuts down automatically in case of wire break or uncontrolled reduction in wire speed.
 Plasma emits high energy light such as the light emitted from welding.
 Further safety features are included in plasma machinery designed for hydrogen as purging gas.
 All Plasmait machinery has a CE or UL mark and comply to EU and North American safety standards.

 Q17: How hot does PlasmaANNEALER get during the operation and what is heat emission into the environment?